rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 You can reduce the number of `RoleBindings` in the upstream cluster in the following ways:
 * Limit the use of the [Restricted Admin](../../../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md#restricted-admin) role.
 Apply other roles wherever possible.
-* If you use [external authentication](../../../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/authentication-config.md), use groups to assign roles.
 * Only add users to clusters and projects when necessary.
 * Remove clusters and projects when they are no longer needed.
 * Only use custom roles if necessary.